jaroslavpsenicka/xcase/README.md

 - components are registered by [products context](client/ProductsContext.js) during it's initialization phase (see useEffect -- a new `script` element is created, configured and attached to document body),
 - to use the component, a dynamically-named component is constructed and used as overview, see [CaseOverview](client/components/CaseOverview.js) component.

+### Rendering

-To implement an overview, a [webcomponets.org](http://webcomponents.org) should be used.
+To implement an component, a [webcomponets.org](http://webcomponents.org) should be used.
 Here is an example of the [IHYPO case type overview](client/static/ihypo-overview.js).
 Please note, the component must be registered under appropriate name (`<type-name>-overview`).

 ```
 class IHypoOverview extends HTMLElement {